kmjones1979/se2-graph-workshop/README.md

 8. Demo of The Graph integration
 9. Extra Credit - Adding Additional Events
 10. Extra Extra Credit - Querying from an Application
+11. Extra Credit - Build out a UI with Scaffold-ETH 2

 ### Requirements